NKU-MobFly-Robotics/laser-line-segment/README.md

-# laser-line-segment-extraction
-A novel algorithm about laser line segment extraction using 2D laser data.
+a novel algorithm about 2D laser line extarction